 Unintentional wastage can end up costing you a lot.
 So, you need to plan carefully to avoid blowing your budget.
-The last thing you want to see at the end of a job is a big pile of unused or incorrectly processed material. spending some time planning your job and will vastly improve your chances of a great result.
+The last thing you want to see at the end of a job is a big pile of unused or incorrectly processed material. spending some time planning your job will vastly improve your chances of a great result.

-design your project thoroughly before you start cutting
+Design your project thoroughly before you start cutting

 If your project is relatively complex and you don’t have access to a CAD drawing system consider employing the services of a CAD designer.
 Planning your project properly will greatly increase the quality of your project and reduce the overall cost.
 Planning includes drawing up an optimised cutting list

 Failure to do a thorough optimised cutting list is almost guaranteed to result in excessive wastage.